 After being denied from receiving grant money, researchers from the University of New Mexico began using self-reported user data collected via the Releaf smartphone app to conduct research about medical cannabis consumption and symptom relief that led to studies published in two separate journals: Frontiers in Pharmacology and Medicines.

-2. Big Data Improves Distribution in the Marijuana Industry
+2. Big Data Improves Distribution in the Cannabis Industry

 You might not instantly think that marijuana delivery and big data go together, but think again.
 Eaze captures data related to customers’ locations, products purchased, time spent considering each product, amount of time items were placed in the shopping cart before being removed, and much more.
 The company analyzes all of the data it collects and uses artificial intelligence, predictive analytics, and machine learning to put the information into usable formats for its clients.